For the holidays or birthdays, having these GAPS diet party food ideas on hand will ensure you and your family will never miss out on any of the fun!

 GAPS diet easy party desserts

 More often than not, a good party needs a good dessert to make it a festive event.
 After all, a party usually comes with a reason to celebrate, right?
-Whether it’s a birthday, the end of a sports season, or a get-together for completing one of the phases of the GAPs diet, it is nice to have a dessert option.
+Whether it’s a birthday, the end of a sports season, or a get-together to complete one of the phases of the GAPs diet, it is nice to have a dessert option.

 - Flourless GAPS cupcakes